franklanganke/franklanganke.github.io/about.md

 I am a Software Engineer from Hamburg with a strong focus on Java, Agile Principles, DevOps Culture and AWS.
 Since 2013 I am Head of IT Operations at [minubo](http://www.minubo.com), a big data tech startup, wearing many hats.
 Lead AWS engineer, release engineer, agile coach, team lead.

 Before minubo I worked as a technical consultant for different IT Services companies ([Prolifics](http://www.prolifics.com/), [NTT DATA](http://www.nttdata.com/)) mainly on enterprise projects for about 10 years.
+I am a graduate of the University of Hamburg (Business Informatics / Diplom-Wirtschaftsinformatik).

 ### Contact me